Taking your bike on Eurostar

 Taking your bike across Europe by train

-This page explains how to take your bike by train from the UK to destinations all over Europe.
-You can take your bicycle with you on many European trains, though the arrangements vary on different operators and in different countries.
-If you have any feedback on taking bikes to Europe by train that might help fellow cyclists, please let me know.
-Think of your journey as a 3-stage process:
+This page explains how to take your bike from the UK to destinations across Europe by train.
+You can take a bicycle with you on most European trains, but the arrangements vary by operator and country.
+Think of it as a 3-stage process:

 small bullet point Step 1, taking your bike on British trains